 How Long Does it Take to Get Addicted to Xanax?

 It is difficult to determine exactly how long it will take for someone abusing Xanax to become addicted.
 Generally, it can take anywhere from three to four weeks to become dependent.
 At this point, the user will feel a strong urge to keep using Xanax even though they know it is causing harm.
 At this stage, the user has lost control over their usage and can be considered to have an addiction.
 It’s important that anyone taking Xanax, either as prescribed or for recreational use, be aware of the risks and signs of addiction.
 I

 How Is Xanax Addiction Treated?

-As a central nervous system depressant, Xanax will slow down your heart rate, lower your blood pressure and reduce your body’s temperature to help cope with symptoms of anxiety.
-If you’re abusing Xanax, your body will inherently begin to adjust to these conditions and accept them as the new normal.
-If you were to suddenly remove the drug from your brain and body, these functions would quickly rebound.
+As a central nervous system depressant, Xanax will slow your heart rate, lower your blood pressure, and reduce your body’s temperature.
+If you’re misusing Xanax, your body will inherently begin to adjust to these conditions and accept them as the new normal.
+If you were to stop taking Xanax suddenly, these functions would quickly rebound.
 This makes quitting Xanax cold turkey incredibly risky.
-Detoxing from Xanax, or any drug in the benzo family, should only be done under medical supervision.
-Your body’s vital signs must be closely monitored during the detox process to help avoid and treat withdrawal symptoms including:
+Detoxing from Xanax or any drug in the benzo family should only be done under medical supervision.
+Your body’s vital signs must be closely monitored during the detox process to help avoid and treat withdrawal symptoms, including: